dlacaille/resume/README.md

 - Don't need a specific version of Word to get my resume to look the way I want
 - Build it with CI!
 - The challenge is fun and rewarding
-- Can be versioned it with Git
+- Can be versioned with Git

 ## Installing LaTeX